CSCfi/etherpad-deployment-demo/README.md

 $ pip install shade
 ```

+### Cloud environment

-In addition to the software listed, you will also need access to an OpenStack
+You will also need access to an OpenStack cloud.
+The project you use for
-cloud.
-The project you use for deployment needs to have a network and a router
+deployment needs to have a network and a router in place.
+If floating IPs are
-in place.
-If floating IPs are available for your project then this should
-already be the case.
+available for your project then this should already be the case.

+The OpenStack installation needs to have at least Heat and Neutron in addition
+to Nova.
+The version of the Heat template used here is for Liberty.
+If you want
+to run against an older version of OpenStack, you will need to modify the
+template version.
+It is not guaranteed that the template will work against
+older versions of OpenStack.
+Contact your OpenStack operator's support if you
+are unsure whether the cloud fulfills these requirements.

+Make sure the project you use for the stack has sufficient quota.
+You will need
+sufficient quota for these additional resources on top of whatever you already
+have running in the project:

+  * Four virtual machines (the exact quota requirement depends on the flavors)
+  * One floating IP
+  * Two security groups and the handful of rules in those security groups

+### Virtual machine images

+The database backend deployment has been tested to work with CentOS 7 and
+Ubuntu 16.04 images.

+The Etherpad frontend has been tested to work with Ubuntu 16.04.
+It should also
+work on CentOS 7, but due to a bug in the node.js role it does not work with
+that operating system at the time of this writing.

 ## Usage